Raphael-Boichot/SGTE-ThermDoc-database/README.md

 # SGTE ThermDoc database and exploration tools

-SGTE ThermDoc Datatabase and exploration tools for finding references about thermodynamical properties of multinaries and inorganic compounds.
+SGTE ThermDoc Datatabase and exploration tools in command line for finding references about thermodynamical properties of multinaries and inorganic compounds.
 Research functions are similar to Papyrus except for the Graphic User Interface.

 ## A bit of history